Should You Use a Home Equity Loan to Pay Off Debt?

 A traditional home equity loan is given to the borrower in a single lump sum.
 It is a fixed amount of money with fixed rates and terms, and your monthly payment will remain the same until you have paid it off.

-A HELOC (home equity line of credit), on the other hand, is a credit account that you can utilize over time—kind of like a credit card.
-With a HELOC, you aren’t required to use all of the equity available, so this can be a good option if you want to use your home’s equity over time to pay off some debt but don’t intend to use all of it.
+A HELOC (home equity line of credit), on the other hand, is a credit account that you can utilize over time — kind of like a credit card.
+When you use a home equity line of credit to pay off debt, you aren’t required to use all of the equity available, so this can be a good option if you pay off some debt but don’t intend to use all of it.

 If you don’t feel comfortable with these risks, you might consider some alternatives to home equity loans, such as: